Google Penalty Check & Removal Service

 - The grammar of a toddler.
 A spelling mistake here and there is not the end of the world, but when your text looks like it’s been written by an immigrant who has been learning a new language for two days, it will be a problem.

-A Google Penalty should be taken seriously, if you value a good position in their search results.
+A Google Penalty should be taken seriously if you value a good position in their search results (If you don’t, you can always consider a paid campaign to get new clients).
 The explanation above might be complex, but to solve a penalty you need expertise and knowledge to correctly interpret the data.
 It’s not advisable to try and do this by yourself, so let an expert take over.
-If you have any doubts about the state of your website after reading this, you can ask our advice without any obligations or check out the next step in our SEO process.
+If you have any doubts about the state of your website after reading this, you can ask our advice without any obligations.